 Preventive Dentistry for Ephrata

 Preventive dentistry checkups and cleanings at Ephrata Family Dentistry and daily at-home hygiene are the keys to keeping smiles whole and healthy.
 Without this solid foundation in general dentistry, patients are much more likely to experience advanced dental decay and damage.
 From the very first moment they arrive at our Ephrata, PA dental practice, patients are made to feel right at home.
-During your first appointment, you’ll meet with one of our caring dentists, Dr. Sean Moriarty, Dr. Suzanne Ahnquist and Dr. Justin Ngo.
+During your first appointment, you’ll meet with one of our caring dentists, Dr. Sean Moriarty, Dr. Justin Ngo, and Dr. Liam Register.
 You should expect to spend a little extra time with us during this initial visit.
 We recommend patients plan for at least 90 minutes in our office.
 This gives our team time to carefully assess your oral and overall health history, thoroughly examine your smile for signs of common concerns, clean your teeth, and discuss ongoing care creating a treatment schedule to meet your needs.
 Contact us to find out more or schedule your first appointment today.

 Preventive dentistry checkups and cleanings at Ephrata Family Dentistry and daily at-home hygiene are the keys to keeping smiles whole and healthy.